Jewel-190237/Jewel-190237/README.md

 <p> I am Din Muhammad Jewel, a passionate Software Engineer specializing in frontend development, with a growing focus on backend and full-stack development.

-I hold a B.Sc. in Computer Science and Engineering from Khulna University and am currently working as a Junior Software Engineer (Frontend Developer) at Appstick Limited.
+I hold a B.Sc. in Computer Science and Engineering from Khulna University and currently work as a Junior Software Engineer (Frontend Developer) at Appstick Limited.
 In this role, I create visually appealing, scalable, and interactive web interfaces that provide seamless user experiences.
 Alongside my industry role, I am also a Lecturer in ICT at Akij Ideal School and College, where I guide and mentor young learners in technology and programming.

 My expertise includes:
 - Front-end development with HTML, CSS, JavaScript, and React. <br>